ergoplatform/ergo-dex/README.md

 ## DEX Protocol Overview

-There are three participants (buyer, seller and DEX) of the DEX dApp which create five different transaction types.
+There are three participants (buyer, seller and the matcher) of the DEX dApp which create five different transaction types.
 The buyer wants to swap `ergAmt` ERGs for `tAmt` of `TID` tokens (or seller wants to sell, who send the orders first doesn't matter).
 Both the buyer and the seller can cancel their orders.
 The DEX off-chain service can find matching orders